Tuesday, March 28, 2017

 • All recruiters utilize a database to keep track of candidates, consultants, activity and so-forth.
 Anytime you update your phone number or email, it is best to notify the recruiters you work with.
 With this being said - most data bases will allow Recruiters to search for someone via email or phone - but providing your name in your communications will net you a much faster response.

-• Social Media - for me Facebook is a professional no-no. I strongly believe that Facebook (Instagram, Snap Chat etc) is for friends and family and not for work related communication.
+• Social Media - for me Facebook is a professional no-go.
+I strongly believe that Facebook (Instagram, Snap Chat etc) is for friends and family and not for work related communication.
 LinkedIn is for business!
 Save your professional communications for professional web sites.
 If a recruiter contacts you via Facebook, ask for their email/phone and reach out to them that way.
 Facebook can be professional suicide.
 If a potential employer is scrolling through your Facebook feed - you never know what they might be turned off by - political posts, cat videos, family conversations.

 • Which brings us back to - Ask...
 Each recruiter will have their preferred method of communication and they'll be happy to let you know the best way to reach them and at what times, just remember to include your name when you reach out :)